 Aiden asked, "How much did you insure Zimzod for again Mikah?"
 Zimzod again tried to claim he had pounded Leeta into the deck.
 When a few of those there pointed out that was after Mikah was shot, he said, "That's because Mikah jumped the gun.
 I was getting ready to flatten the bitch and then Mikah went all hokey."
 When Mikah snapped, "You took too long."
 Rol tried to joke, "That happens with Marines."
 Sadly for Rol, Mikah turned on him and said, "Yeah, I know." in a tone which reminded Rol that he'd failed too.
 And he didn't have the excuse that he'd been kicked out of the Marines, like Zimzod did.
 Hammering in the nail, Mikah finished the conversation saying, "The other marine in the compartment also waited too long."

 When Emkir and Aali came out of their stateroom to eat, Aali thanked Mikah because she figured she'd be able to use the help.
 After Emkir finished eating, he moved into the bridge to make sure his stations were prepared.
-Aiden was also on the bridge, working on his stations as well as helping Terin with the nav-plot.
+Aiden was also on the bridge, working on his stations along with helping Terin with the nav-plot.
 While they did that, Fesic finished eating and checked their low berth advertisements to find they'd had three people ask for passage overnight.
 Seeing that, Fesic sent out a note to each telling them when to arrive at the ship's berth for processing and sent them a data packet on what to expect with low passage.
-After that, Fesic took down their passage advertising and all the "for sale" ads they had published.
-He also warned Terin and Mikah about the arriving popsicles.
+After that, Fesic took down their passage advertising and all the "for sale" ads they'd published.
+He also warned Terin and Mikah about the arriving meatsicles.

 The crew were taking the couple through their steps and finishing up helping the investigator get his bags aboard when all the alarms in the bay started going off.
 The spacers recognized the alarm immediately as a "Security Incident" while the others only knew something was going wrong.
 They got more of a hint when they started hearing a popping sound like that of small arms fire through the open hatch connecting the berth to a station corridor.
 As fast as that happened, they were standing in the bay with their low berth passengers when someone in the ship sealed it and locked them outside, where the shooting was.
 The couple were frozen in a sort of petrified shock.